OpenMeshLab/MeshXL/README.md

   <img width="1194" alt="samples" src="./assets/images/objaverse-samples.png">

   To generate 3D meshes with different sizes, feel free to use the following commands.
-By default, we generate samples with 8 GPUs and the top-$k$ top-$p$ sampling strategy for diverse samples.
+By default, we generate samples with 8 GPUs and the top-k top-p sampling strategy for diverse samples.

   ```{bashrc}
   bash scripts/sample-1.3b.sh